-Camping in the Baja Peninsula
+Camping in Baja

 Although the states of Baja California and Baja California Sur fairly brim with hotels and resorts to suit every budget, many travelers simply prefer to camp in order to immerse themselves the in the beautiful surroundings of the Baja Peninsula.
 Camping near the coasts allows vacationers to fall asleep to the soothing sound of the waves.
 Camping in Mexico also affords travelers a suitable destination to drive their RVs and to experience all the attractions this region of Mexico has to offer.